Join us at an in person event on 1st July to celebrate 20 years of the NRPF Network.

-A person will be exempt if they have one of the following types of immigration status:
+A person will not have to pay for treatment if they have one of the following types of immigration status

-The exempt groups also include:
+The following groups are also exempt:

 A person who has made a claim to the UK government for protection (asylum) under the United Nations Refugee Convention 1951 and is waiting for a decision from the Home Office or final decision from the appeal courts (following a refusal).